-Now, for the sake of being able to generalize, let’s talk some numbers about how much a brand new Omega watch depreciates in value.
+Now, for the sake of being able to generalize, let’s talk about some numbers about how much a brand-new Omega watch depreciates in value.

 Generally speaking, the most popular Omega watches such as the Speedmaster Moonwatch Professional and Seamaster steel tend to lose between 20-30% from the retail price.

 Now, if you scored a discount of say 15-20% and bought the watch from an authorized retailer, that’s not a very bad deal.
-Of course, when you start wearing it, the other factors discussed kicks in such as condition, age, and accessories.
+Of course, when you start wearing it, the other factors discussed also play in, such as condition, age, and accessories.